 Contributing to an RESP won’t give you a tax deduction, like with a registered retirement savings plan (RRSP).

 However, you don’t pay tax on money that’s growing in the RESP until it’s taken out.
 When students take money out of their RESP, they’ll have to pay tax on the portion that’s grown.
 They’ll also have to pay tax on the money supplied by the government grant(s).

 But since most students’ income will be low while they’re in school, They’ll likely benefit from a lower tax, plus they can take advantage of tuition tax credits to offset the costs.

 What if my child doesn’t get a post-secondary education?

 An RESP can be open for up to 36 years, so it’s OK if they don’t go to college or university right after high school.

 But if they’re sure they won’t use the account for their own education, you both have options about what to do with the money.
 It can be transferred to another eligible child’s RESP, or it can roll into another registered account, like a registered retirement savings plan (RRSP).

 A student can make non-education-related withdrawals from an RESP, but that may also result in undesirable tax consequences.

-The Canada Revenue Agency (CRA) has more details on the tax rules affecting RESPs, or you can check with a tax professional.
+The Canada Revenue Agency (CRA) File opens in a new window has more details on the tax rules affecting RESPs, or you can check with a tax professional.